-This piece was written by one of our contributors; mental health researcher – Joe O’Brien.
+This piece was written by one of our contributors; graduate of an MSc in Health Psychology – Joe O’Brien.

 Have you ever taken your phone from your pocket, unlocked it and stared at the screen (which has no new notifications), and only then do you realise you haven’t taken it out for any particular purpose?
 I recently undertook an experiment on myself using an app called Moment and which counts how often you open your phone.
 The app set me a target of opening my phone 41 times in a day, 5 times every 2 hours if you’re awake for 16 hours.
 I thought it was achievable, as someone who thinks they manage the relationship with their phone quite well.